-If you have a solid color siding on the exterior of your home, then a patchy asphalt roof is perfectly fine and might be more interesting than a solid-colored roof.
-However, if you have a multi-colored brick or stone design on the exterior of your home, a patchy looking asphalt roof will not be ideal.
+If you have solid color siding on the exterior of your home, a patchy asphalt roof is perfectly fine and might be more interesting than a solid-colored roof.
+However, if you’ve got a multi-colored brick or stone design, a patchy asphalt roof will not be ideal.
 This exterior home trend will clash with your fastened elements rather than relate to them nicely.

 Here’s how to pressure wash your driveway and give your curb appeal a boost:

 Choose One Color For Your House Over Many

 Just because you have more than one siding material on your house doesn’t mean that each one needs to be painted a different color.
 Rather, stick to colors that are in the same family and only a couple of shade steps from your main siding color.
 This will give your exterior home design longevity.

 These small, inexpensive improvements to your yard and home’s exterior add up to a dramatic upgrade for your home.
 So check out these quick DIY projects that add instant curb appeal to your home.